BehroozZare/CSC148-Example/Section1/Implementation/README.md

 We save the distance to the sun in the `distance_to_sun_in_screen` variable like what we sketched with pen and paper in the [Design Section](../Design/README.md).
 The y-axis should be zero as the sun is the center.
 So the `x = distance_to_sun_in_screen` and the `y = 0` and for each planet, we append this coordinate into the `init_pos` variable.
 Note that we also put an assert to make sure that the 'distance_to_sun_in_screen' is not violating the basic rule that we saw in [Design Section](../Design/README.md).
 That is, no planet should be out of the screen!
 Let's copy this code into [simulate.py](simulate.py) and replace the empty function.

+TODO say a bit more about how you are using assert here to "sanity check your code" when developing it OR just remove this part since it maybe distracts?
+In some sense, asserts like this are temporary in-line tests which is something we don't do too much of in CSC148, but I am happy to have it included.

 ```python
 def compute_init_positions(screen_height: int, screen_width: int, solar_distances: list()) -> list[tuple]:
     pass
 ```

 By running the function, we face an error in all red!
 Welcome to the world of programming!
-If I wrote a code that worked on the first attempt, I would be really scared because it is very rare to write correct code on the first attempt!
+If I wrote code that fully worked on the first attempt, I would be really surprised because it is very rare to write correct code on the first attempt!
 I suspect that you will also get this feeling somewhere in your coding journey!

 ![Figure Sketch](Figures/TupleError.png)

 Let's analyze this error.
 It says `Traceback (most recent call last)`.
 To understand this line, in high-level explanation, Python runs the code line by line.
 That is, it consecutively executes the lines that you have written.
 However, when it reaches a function, it will simply jump to that function to execute the function code line by line.
-Now, the most recent call appears last.
-So, it means that the route or lines that Python started to execute to reach this error is as follows: in line 296 of my code, it calls the function that we have written so far.
+Now, the most recent call appears last in the error message.
+So, the error message is telling us that on line 296 of my code, it calls the function that we have written so far.

+TODO as needed, update the line numbers of the stacktrace in this section to be consistent with any revisions to the code... related, we'll want to make sure that it is clear where students can find any "starter" code and the completed version of the code.

 ```python
 # Compute the initial position of each planet